Header image above. Derivative work. Original: Adrian Tync CC BY-SA 4.0 via Wikimedia Commons.

 The postcard shown here is archived at the Silesian Digital Library, which dates it between 1910 and 1914.

-The tram track can be seen clearly and on close inspection you may be able to see the overhead power line supporting wires, which are attached to the left-hand side brickwork of the first bay windows of the post office.
+The tram track is clearly visible, and on close inspection, you may be able to see the overhead power line supporting wires attached to the left-hand side of the post office’s first bay windows.

-Since we know that the first trams on Piekarska Street commenced operation in 1913, a more accurate date for this postcard could be 1913.
+Since the first trams on Piekarska Street commenced operation in 1913, a more accurate date for this postcard could be 1913.

 Tram Route 38 in Bytom – A scheduled passenger route